Skip to Content

 How Often Do Car Batteries Need to be Replaced?

-Car batteries are one of those things most of us don't think about all that often.
+Car batteries are one of those things most of us don't think about until it's too late.
 As long as they turn over our engine every morning, it's easy to put them out of mind.
-Your battery's life cycle is limited though and if you ignore the warning signs for too long you can find yourself stranded on the side of the road.
-Does your battery seem like it might need to be replaced?
-No problem.
-Follow our car battery basics guide for answers to all of your questions.

 When Should Car Batteries Be Replaced?

-You can also take a look at the battery itself.
-If you find corrosion on the terminals, or the battery itself has a misshapen appearance, it's probably time for a replacement.
+You can also look at the battery itself.
+If you find corrosion on the terminals, or the battery itself has a misshapen appearance or is damaged, you should replace it.

 How Do You Test a Car Battery?